 Few Italian wine regions produce wines as righteously rarefied as Piedmont.
-Learn about the landscape, the grapes, and the regions you’ve got to know.
+Learn about the landscape, the grapes, and the regions you’ve got to know in this guide.

 Read more, or shop our collection of wines from Piedmont.